 The Third Circuit in Eshelman noted that it had not previously addressed this issue, at least not directly.
 Yet the court also said that it did not write on a completely clean slate.

-The Third Circuit noted its decision in Gelof v.
-Papineau.
-In that case the employer did not contest the conclusion that it would be liable for supplemental amounts to compensate the employee for additional taxes she would be required to pay on her back pay award.
-The employer did not contest the idea, but disagreed about the appropriate amount of that additional award.
-Unsure how the district court had calculated the additional award, the Third Circuit vacated it and remanded the case for further findings.
+The court noted its decision in Gelof v.
+Papineau.5 There, the employer did not contest the conclusion that it would be liable for additional amounts to compensate the employee for additional taxes she would be required to pay on her back pay award.
+That is, the employer did not contest the idea, but disagreed about the appropriate amount of that additional award.

+Unsure how the district court in that case had calculated the additional award, the Third Circuit vacated it and remanded the case for further findings.
 Thus, the Third Circuit in Gelof was not squarely presented with the question whether an award for taxes was proper.

-The court next looked to its sister circuits, noting the now-famous case of Sears v.
-Atchison Topeka & Santa Fe Ry.
-Co.
-In that case a district court awarded plaintiffs in a Title VII suit amounts for the additional tax liability incurred by receiving 17 years of back pay in a lump sum.
-The Tenth Circuit found that the trial court had wide discretion to fashion remedies to make discrimination victims whole.
-The Tenth Circuit noted that those awards might not be appropriate in typical cases, but that it was appropriate under the circumstances because Sears was paying 17 years of back pay.
+The court next looked to its sister circuits, noting the now famous case of Sears v.
+Atchison Topeka & Santa Fe Railroad Co.6 trial court had wide discretion to fashion remedies to make victims of discrimination whole.
+The Tenth Circuit in that case noted that such awards might not be appropriate in typical cases, but that it was appropriate where Sears was paying 17 years of back pay.
 Perhaps the tax issues there were simply too large and too pronounced to ignore.
-Apart from the leading Sears v.
-Atchison case, a smattering of other courts has reached the same kind of result.